suffolklibraries/lgc/content/collections/events/island-movements-10-20.md

   [01473 351249](tel:01473351249)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1712832531
+updated_at: 1727865718
 duplicated_from: 9e8b3f92-8696-48db-a688-671f14b3eabd
-accessibility_information: '- Dementia friendly'
+accessibility_information: '- Very limited seating available'
+attendance_information: '- Ages 7+'
 ---
-Weekly reading group for people living with Dementia and their families and carers.
+An epic tale of a Windrush family